 To begin investing in shares (like a good quality, low fee stock index ETF or LIC) to help you reach financial independence, you will need a shares brokerage account from a stock broker.
 These brokers are the ‘middle-men’ between you and the market.
 They place orders on your behalf, take your money, and then give you your shares, of course charging you a fee for their service along the way.
 Your shares are then registered in the share registries in your name, and Voila! you are an investor and now reap the benefits of dividends and capital growth.

-The beautiful thing about online brokers it that they are cheap, and do exactly what you say.
+The beautiful thing about online brokers is that they are cheap, and do exactly what you say.
 Discount online brokers can provide rock bottom flat fee trading prices, rather than the old percentage commissions and high fees that the brokers of yonder-day would have charged.
-And they aren’t pushy, unloading silly or downright dangerous financial products onto you in the pursuit of juicy commissions
+And they aren’t pushy, unloading silly or downright dangerous financial products onto you in the pursuit of juicy commissions.

 Discount online brokers

-There are a number of discount online brokers you can go with, and I think that the most important three factors when choosing a broker is that;
+There are a number of discount online brokers you can go with, and I think that the most important three factors when choosing a broker is;

 - They need to be CHESS sponsored: This means you own the shares and they are not holding them on your behalf.
-If not, like with many of the micro-investing companies (like Acorns, Stake and Raiz) you could be at risk of losing everything if the company goes bust
+If not, like with many of the micro-investing companies (like Spaceship, Stake and Raiz) you could be at risk of losing everything if the company goes bust.

 SelfWealth is an Australian online discount broker which is CHESS sponsored.
 Being CHESS sponsored is a massive thing, which means you own the shares not them (unlike some other dodgy investment products out there).

 Setting up your account is straightforward and there is a detailed guide on their website as well as dedicated tech support chat.
-Due to the checks and balances involved with industry regulation, its not going to be instant process.
+Due to the checks and balances involved with industry regulation, it’s not going to be an instant process.
 This is because of anti-terrorism and money laundering legislation.
-It took me about a week for everything to clear and to be ready for my first share purchase (noting I had also transferred my previous holdings with ComSec to SelfWealth).
+It took me about a week for everything to clear and to be ready for my first share purchase (noting I had also transferred my previous holdings with CommSec to SelfWealth).